vdbg/hubibtpresence/README.md

 The app can optionally treat the device present or absent based on the RSSI value, when the `minRSSI` value is provided in `config.yaml`.

+## Running the tool

+Once everything is configured, run the following from the folder where the app was downloaded:

+* `pip3 install -r requirements.txt`
+* `python3 main.py`